Why Didn’t Meghan Markle Sit With Prince Harry At Invictus Games?

-For weeks, royal watchers have been anticipating the Invictis Games in Toronto.
+For weeks, royal watchers have been anticipating the Invictus Games in Toronto.
 It was rumored that Meghan Markle would officially attend the event with Prince Harry.
 Some even predicted that this is when the royal engagement would be announced.

-So, why was Prince Harry sitting with First Lady Melania Trump, not his lady love?
+So, why was Prince Harry sitting with first lady Melania Trump, not his lady love?

-Royal protocol, strictly followed for hundreds of years, determined where the Suits actress sat, as well as respect for the athletes participating in the Invictus Games.
+According to the Daily Mail, royal protocol, strictly followed for hundreds of years, determined where the Suits actress sat as well as respect for the athletes participating in the Invictus Games.

 The Invictus Games in Toronto was to be the first public function that Prince Harry and Meghan Markle were to attend together, yet, the couple sat 18 seats apart.
-The international games, created in 2014 by Princess Diana’s youngest son for former service people who were sick or wounded to participate in Paralympic-style games.
+The international games were created in 2014 by Princess Diana’s youngest son for former service people who were sick or wounded to participate in Paralympic-style games.

-Many royal watchers know that despite seven years of dating, there was never a photo of Kate Middleton and Prince William together, until their formal engagement.
-When William and Harry held the Concert for Diana, to mark the 10-year anniversary of her death, Kate was there, but sat one row back, and several seats over from William.
+Many royal watchers know that despite seven years of dating, there was never a photo of Kate Middleton and Prince William together until their formal engagement.
+When William and Harry held the Concert for Diana to mark the 10-year anniversary of her death, Kate was there but sat one row back and several seats over from William.
 When they were engaged, the press was invited and the first photographs were taken.

-Royal protocol or not, it also may be noted is that Prince Harry and Meghan Markle certainly do not want the attention taken off of the athletes and placed themselves.
+Royal protocol or not, it also may be noted that Prince Harry and Meghan Markle certainly do not want the attention taken off of the athletes and placed themselves.
 The couple has been very careful of being considerate of others.

 Despite arriving right before the ceremony began, the American actress looked relaxed and fabulous.
-Markle looked fashion-forward in a deep plum-colored Aritzia dress with a lightly pleated skirt, and slung over her shoulders, a purple Mackage leather jacket.
+Markle looked fashion-forward in a deep plum-colored Aritzia dress with a lightly pleated skirt and a purple Mackage leather jacket slung over her shoulders.

 Meghan Markle watched Prince Harry launch the #InvictusGames2017 at the opening ceremony in Toronto. https://t.co/LUllWEflip pic.twitter.com/6rFqatddgR